pojntfx/r3map/README.md

 Hello, world!
 ```

-Note that if the client is stopped and started again, the resource will continue to be available.
+Note that if the client is stopped and started again, the data of the resource will continue to be available, since it is stored on the server and remaining changes are flushed to the server on exit and by the background push system.

 </details>